 Eliminate 99% of Your Competition with This Simple Real Estate Investing Strategy

 How much would your real estate investing success increase if you could eliminate up to 99% of the investors competing for your deals?
-Daniel Ameduri, who bought his first investment property at the age of 18 years old, accidentally stumbled across such a competition reducing strategy when he was purchasing his personal residence.
+Daniel Ameduri, who bought his first investment property at the age of 18, accidentally stumbled across such an investment competition-reducing strategy when he was purchasing his personal residence.

 In our recent conversation, Daniel explained how he leveraged that tactic to grow his investing business.
-By selecting the correct investment criteria, you can replicate Daniel’s strategy and never have a problem finding a deal again.
+By selecting the correct investment criteria, you can replicate Daniel’s real estate investment strategy and never have a problem finding a deal again.

 Step #1 – Identify a Market’s Main Problem